 - 3-bit colour (23 = 8 colours): many early home computers with TV displays (ZX Spectrum and BBC Micro)

-- 4-bit colour (24 = 16 colours): as used by EGA and by the VGA standard graphics systems.
+- 4-bit colour (24 = 16 colours): Early colour displays (Enhanced Graphics Adapter – EGA) and by the VGA standard graphics systems.

-- 24-bit colour “True Colour” (512 = red/green/blue colour scheme) modern LCD screens, camera screens and plasma screens.
+- 24-bit colour “True Colour” (224 = a true red/green/blue colour scheme).
+Used in modern display systems like LCD screens, camera screens and plasma screens.